Acute adrenal crisis is a life-threatening condition that occurs when there is not enough cortisol. This is a hormone produced by the adrenal glands.

 Adrenaline production is regulated by nerves coming from the brain and spinal cord and by circulating hormones.

 Symptoms of adrenal crisis can include any of the following:

 Tests that may be ordered to help diagnose acute adrenal crisis include:

 In adrenal crisis, patients need an immediate injection of hydrocortisone through a vein (intravenous) or muscle (intramuscular).
 You may receive intravenous fluids if you have low blood pressure.

 You will need to go to the hospital for treatment and monitoring.
-If infection caused the crisis, you may need antibiotic therapy.
+If infection or another medical problem caused the crisis, you may need additional treatment.

 Shock may occur if treatment is not provided early, and it can be life-threatening.

 Call your health care provider if you have Addison disease and are unable to take your glucocorticoid medicine for any reason.